FSx for Windows File Server volumes - Amazon Elastic Container Service

 FSx for Windows File Server volumes

-FSx for Windows File Server provides fully managed Microsoft Windows file servers, that are backed by a Windows file system.
+FSx for Windows File Server provides fully managed Windows file servers, that are backed by a Windows file system.
 When using FSx for Windows File Server together with ECS, you can provision your Windows tasks with persistent, distributed, shared, static file storage.
 For more information, see What Is FSx for Windows File Server?.

 Note